-When doing electrical projects on your home, you often encounter a type of metal-clad wiring called BX.
-BX wiring is not just a vestige of the past.
-Even with new projects, you still have the choice of using either BX wire or NM wiring (non-metallic sheathing).
+When doing electrical projects on your home, you often encounter a type of metal-clad cable called BX.
+BX cable is not just a vestige of the past.
+Even with new projects, you still have the choice of using either metal-armored BX cable or plastic-sheathed NM cable.

-Going under various names--BX, metallic sheathed cable, type AC, MC, or armored cable--BX is a collection of plastic-coated insulated wires (typically 14- or 12-gauge), bundled together and protected by a ribbon-like metal sheathing.
+Going under alternative names such as metallic sheathed cable, type AC, MC, Greenfield, or armored cable, BX cable is a collection of plastic-coated insulated wires (typically 14- or 12-gauge), bundled together and protected by a ribbon-like metal sheathing.

-BX is contrasted with a newer wire, NM, which stands for "non-metallic."
+BX is contrasted with a newer cable, NM, which stands for "non-metallic."
 Instead of the metal sheathing, NM has a slick vinyl covering that is easy to rip and to pull through holes in studs.
-Romex is one popular brand of NM.
+Romex is one popular brand of NM electrical cable.

 Like any other cable, if the armor is nicked, cut, or shredded, the wires inside can be compromised.
 BX's armor, while much stronger than NM's vinyl, can still be pierced by a determined and well-placed nail or screw.

 Wires within the armor may display degradation of their rubber insulation.

 However, this may just be at the ends.
 If you rip back the armor, you may find that the insulation is still good.

 If old BX wiring is in good condition and can carry today's higher power demands, there is usually no reason to replace it.

 BX vs. NM Electrical Cable

 |Ripping||BX is difficult to rip back without a special tool.||NM is far easier to rip back.
 This is accomplished with an inexpensive cable ripper.|